What's Your EnergyScore™?

 We offer audits both Online and Onsite.

-What Certifications are Recommended for Energy Auditors?
+What Certifications are Required for Energy Auditors?

 We recommend at a minimum BPI (Building Performance Institute) Building Analyst certification and a BPI Building Envelope certification is highly recommended.
 In addition to being both BPI Building Analyst certified and a BPI Building Envelope certified we are also BPI testing proctors.
 What this means is we are training and certifying the employees of our competitors.